 SUPERVISION 1 Is supervision required?
 Supervision of DSW volunteers is required for all authorized disaster service activities, including training.
 2 Who can supervise DSW activities?
 The ADC or its designee determines who acts in a supervisory capacity.
 Both paid staff and volunteers may serve in this role.
 3 How is supervision performed?
 Supervision may be performed onsite or offsite as determined by the ADC or its designee.
 4 What training and experience should the person have to be a supervisor?
 The criteria for who is selected to supervise a DSW activity is determined by the ADC or its designee.
 Considerations may include: prior supervisory experience, related training, education, or worker's compensation knowledge. С LASSIFICATION 1 What classification is selected if volunteer used in role of disaster survivor during an exercise?
 Enter the same classification as the one being trained/exercised (e.g.CERT Exercise, CERT classification).
 2 If DSW duties overlap, what classification should be used?
 More than one classification may be entered on a single registration to capture the disaster service duties the DSW volunteer will perform (e.g. CERT and Communications).
-1 If a volunteer is used in more than one classification, is a separate registration required for each one?
+3 If a volunteer is used in more than one classification, is a separate registration required for each one?
 Only one registration is required.
 Multiple classifications may be entered on a single registration if the volunteer is being trained and utilized for different disaster service duties (e.g. EOC and Animal Rescue and Shelter).
 MUTUAL AID 1 Are DSW volunteers covered under the Program if they are used in mutual aid deployments?
 DSW volunteers are eligible for Program benefits when officially activated to perform disaster service duties in support of a mutual aid deployment.
 A valid DSW registration and compliance with all Program regulations are required.
 2 What agency is responsible for submitting the claim for an injured DSW volunteer?
 Both the requesting and sending agencies are responsible for an injured DSW volunteer's claim submission.
 Both agencies coordinate efforts to meet worker's compensation time lines.

-TRAINING 1 What training, course work, classes, and/or qualifications are required for DSW volunteers?
-The training, curriculum, licensing, and credentialing requirements are determined by the ADC or authorized registering authority.
-Each classification has a different scope of duties, which dictates a certain skill set, proficiency, and or licensing for volunteers to succeed at performing their disaster service duties.
-Minimum recommendations are basic first aid, Incident Command System, Standardized Emergency Management System, National Incident Management System, other related emergency management training.
-2 Are 'victim' or 'survivor' volunteers for an exercise covered under the DSW Program?
+TRAINING 1 Minimum recommendations are basic first aid, Incident Command System, Standardized Emergency Management System, National Incident Management System, other related Are 'victim' or 'survivor' volunteers for an emergency management training.
+2 exercise covered under the DSW Program?
 Yes, provided the volunteer is registered as a DSW volunteer and adheres to all Program requirements.
-3 Can one registration form be used for registering a group of volunteers for an exercise?
-Yes, provided the group form includes all required registration fields including a section for the loyalty oath subscription for each volunteer's signature.
+3 registering a group of valuateers for an Yes, provided the group form includes all required registration fields including a section for the loyalty oath subscription for each volunteer's signature.
 (Cal.
 Code Regs., tit.
 19, §2573.1.)
 4 Can preparedness and planned events be approved as training?
 Preparedness and planned events are not considered eligible training activities under the Program.
 Exception: A planned event which provides a unique opportunity to train in an environment which cannot be duplicated in the classroom or the field may be eligible.
 Example: A parade, in which different emergency response disciplines are present, provides an environment to practice highly technical skills and use specialized communication equipment to test interoperability capabilities.
 5 Does the DSW Program pay for training related expenses?
 The DSW Program does not provide any funding for training expenses.
 The funding is authorized to pay worker's compensation benefits, i.e. disability benefits, death benefits, survivor benefits, reimbursement of eligible medical expenses, and other related benefits on behalf of injured DSW volunteers and eligible dependents.